bitbi-core/.github/profile/README.md

 ## 📫 Contact us

 If you have any questions or suggestions, feel free to reach out to us.
-You can contact us through our website or send us an email at support@bitbi.org.
+You can contact us through our website or send us an email at imnotsatosh@proton.me

 Thank you for visiting our GitHub profile.
 We look forward to working with you!